abbyPitcairn/llmenergy/README.md

 Graphs will save to `DataVisualization/Graphs` as .pdf.

-**Note:** it is not necessary to generate the dataset prior to generating the plots, because running the `GenerateAll.py` script will re-generate the dataset.
+**Note:** data visualization can be done separately from the main experiment and does not require the dataset to be explicitly generated, because running the `GenerateAll.py` script will re-generate the dataset.

 ### Dataset